 - Seats: 90, plus 20 outside

-- Wine: A world-class list (running to 48 pages), kicks off In the high £20's.
+- Wine: A world-class list (running to 48 pages), kicks off at around the £30 mark.
 Their list of half bottles alone, is almost bedtime reading

 - Children's portions: Yes, when possible